tjoyner/ofvioletsandlicorice/chapter1.md

 Then Luciano went out to the piazza, where the stranger was waiting for him, already sitting in the car.

-"Wouldn't it have been better to offer an Arneis, a Favorita, or a Blangè from this area?" he asked when Luciano resumed driving; then he closed his eyes as if he wished to sleep or to wander in his own thoughts.
+"Wouldn't it have been better to offer an Arneis, a Favorita, or a Blang&egrave; from this area?" he asked when Luciano resumed driving; then he closed his eyes as if he wished to sleep or to wander in his own thoughts.
 <br/><br/><br/>

 The room was simply furnished, with no wallpaper, painted a lemon tint, with a double bed, a wardrobe made of light wood, and a walnut desk that housed a small TV with a minibar on the side.
 There was a warmth from the overhead light and lamps.
 The bathroom, with white and black mosaic tiles, was large with a bath and shower and two large rectangular sinks.
 There was no shortage of bars of soap, lavender bubble bath, and shampoo.